 Not all nursing pillows are the same.
 Koala Hugs is a multifunctional 8-in-1 nursing pillow, a mother's greatest ally in pregnancy and during the baby's first year.

 Breastfeeding is just one of its functions!
 When the baby is a few months old, it can be used for Tummy Time and for when the baby is beginning to crawl.

 During pregnancy, when sleeping well becomes more difficult yet more important than ever, it helps you to stay in the correct position during the night.
-During the day, it is an excellent lumbar support to alleviate back pain while sitting or lying down.

 Using a nursing pillow is recommended by paediatricians and obstetricians from the very first days, because it really improves the breastfeeding experience for both mother and baby.
 With Koala Hugs, you'll have a faithful companion not just once the little one is born, but also during pregnancy.